kulics/koral/book-en/control-type.md

 _number := 0

 Number :i32
+{
     ...
-.set
+    set
     {
         _number = value  // value represents the value of the input }
+}
 ```